jasonheesanglee/LLM_Study/README.md

 ##  Types of LangChain and their functions

-**LLM**: Large Language Model -> Key component of LangChain that functions as an engine of the Generative Models.
+**LLM**: Large Language Model -> Key component of LangChain that functions as an engine of the Generative Models.<br>
+> Example: GPT-3.5, PaLM-2, LLaMA, StableVicuna, WizardLM, MPT, etc...
+**Prompts**: A Statement instructing LLM<br>
+> Elements: Prompt Templates, Chat Prompt Templates, Example Selectors, Output Parsers.